Robert Sorin is a real estate partner resident in Fried Frank's New York office. He joined the Firm as a partner in 1997.

 *Representations occurred prior to Mr. Klein joining Gibson, Dunn & Crutcher.

-RICHARD FRIES is well-known throughout the New York and national legal, real estate and finance communities.
+RICHARD FRIES is a co-leader of Sidley’s global real estate practice and is well-known throughout the New York and national legal, real estate and finance communities.
 According to Chambers USA, “true master negotiator” Richard Fries is a “superstar” who is regarded as “one of the premier real estate litigators in the City.”
 Chambers notes that he is “extremely well respected for his collaborative approach and expertise in complex workout and restructuring matters.”
-This year, Who's Who Legal acknowledged Richard as one of the ten "Most Highly Regarded" real estate lawyers in the Americas.
+In 2014 and 2015 Who's Who Legal acknowledged Richard as one of the 10 "Most Highly Regarded" real estate lawyers in all of North America.

-As a member of the Real Estate team, Richard focuses his practice on a wide array of complex real estate financing transactions, in which he represents national and global institutional lenders, investment banks and private equity firms.
+Richard focuses his practice on a wide array of complex real estate financing and workouts transactions, in which he represents national and global institutional lenders, investment banks and private equity firms.

-Richard has been involved in the financing, foreclosure and restructuring of permanent, construction, acquisition and mezzanine loans of all types, including agented and syndicated facilities, secured by office buildings, land development projects, healthcare complexes, hotels, mixed-use projects, apartment buildings, shopping centers, franchise operations and automobile dealerships, among other real estate and business assets.
+Richard has been involved in the financing, foreclosure and restructuring of permanent, construction, acquisition, bridge and mezzanine loans of all types, including agented and syndicated facilities, secured by office buildings, land development projects, healthcare complexes, hotels, mixed-use projects, condominium and rental apartment buildings, shopping centers, franchise operations and automobile dealerships, among other real estate and business assets.

 Richard is particularly distinguished for his work in high-profile distressed commercial loan workouts and restructurings, mortgage foreclosure, distressed portfolio and asset sales, creditors’ rights and insolvency.
-He has developed a unique market-leading practice using litigation tools to restructure real estate loans, projects and businesses.
+With a keen understanding of the “last day” of a defaulted loan workout, Richard has developed a unique market-leading practice using litigation tools to restructure real estate loans, projects and businesses.
 His experience and reputation in loan workouts has been acknowledged by Chambers as “legendary.”

 He also has extensive experience representing private equity investors, property owners and developers in real estate joint ventures, commercial real estate litigation, construction, hospitality and partnership disputes, asset disposition, loan portfolio sales and project development.